crookedlungs/mr_b_game_dev_book/src/standards.md

 ## Fundamentals of Computer Science

+### FCS.1: Creativity and Innovation

+The student develops products and generates new understanding by extending existing knowledge The student is expected to:

+- #### FCS.1A

+  - Investigate and explore various career opportunities within the computer science field and report findings through various media.

+- #### FCS.1B

+  - Create and publish interactive stories, games, and animations.

 ### FCS.6: Creativity and Innovation

 The student understands technology concepts, systems, and operations as they apply to computer science The student is expected to: